 vaLLal (kind / generous)

 – because of the above (giving milk)

-– these cows are like krishNan; how the gOpikAs would tie a letter around his neck and tell him to go as messenger, the cows also are standing amicable for the boys to tie it, direct it, etc.
+– these cows are like krishNan; how the gOpikAs would tie a letter around His neck and ask Him to go as messenger, the cows also are standing amicable for the boys to tie it, direct it, etc.

 – AchAryan is kind, who connects the sishyan with perumAn

-They are the great cows – they live not based on just the grass and water, but based on kind and friendly touch by krishNan.
-They have listened to so much of krishNan’s flute while casually chewing and digesting their food; this is how sathrunjayan the elephant of chakravarthi thirumagan (rAman) also grew up.
+They are the great cows – they live not based on just the grass and water, but based on kind and friendly touch of krishNan.
+They have listened to so much of krishNan’s flute while casually chewing and digesting their food; this is how Sathrunjayan the elephant of chakravarthi thirumagan (rAman) also grew up.

 nIngAdha selvam niRaindhu